CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/getting-started-v2.md

 ## Login to Azure Portal

-1. In the JumpVM, click on the **Azure portal** shortcut of the Microsoft Edge browser from the desktop.
+1. In the LabVM, click on the **Azure portal** shortcut of the Microsoft Edge browser from the desktop.

    ![](../Media/ee21.png)